 To activate a widget, just select it.
-For example, if you click the Dictionary widget, type a word in its search field.
-If you click the Stickies widget, type a note or two.
-If you click the Tile Game widget, start playing.
+For example, once you click the Dictionary widget, you're ready to type a word in its search field.
+Click the Stickies widget to type a note or two.

-To see all the widgets on your Mac, click the add (+) button in the lower-left corner of the screen to enter the widget browser.
-The widget browser displays all widgets on your Mac.
+To see all the widgets on your Mac, click the add (+) button in the lower-left corner of the screen.
+This enters the widget browser.
+It shows you all the widgets installed on your Mac.

-To remove a widget from Dashboard, click the Remove (–) button in the lower-left corner of the Dashboard, then click the unwanted widget's close button (the round button with a white X at the upper left of the widget icon).
+To remove a widget from Dashboard, click the Remove (–) button in the lower-left corner of the Dashboard, then click the unwanted widget's close button (X).

 - Open Dashboard as described above.